2020 National Business and Technical Examinations Board, NABTEB may/June result statistics released.

-THE National Business and Technical Examinations Board (NABTEB) has released the results of its May/June 2019 National Business Certificate/National Technical Certificate examinations.
-32,673 candidates that sat for the examinations scored five credits and above including English Language and Mathematics.
+THE National Business and Technical Examinations Board (NABTEB) has released the results of its 2020 In-School (May/June) National Business Certificate/National Technical Certificate examinations.
+36,202 candidates that sat for the examinations scored five credits and above including English Language and Mathematics.

 Recommended: How to Check NABTEB Result Online, Via Email and SMS.

-The Registrar/Chief Executive, NABTEB, said a total of 46,120 candidates obtained five credits and above with or without English Language and Mathematics; thus representing 83.05 percent of the candidates that sat for the same exams.
+“Furthermore, a total of 48,597 candidates obtained five credits and above with or without English language and Mathematics which represents 48.55 per cent of the candidates that sat for the examinations”, she said.

 If you think this post can be helpful to somebody else, please share it on Twitter, Facebook, Whatsapp or Email it to friends.
 There are buttons below for this (easy to use too)!